inskin32/THN/README.md

 # THN - An open source list hidden services and alternatives to big platforms
-THN (The Hidden Net), developed in HTML by UNP (Unknown Net Project) it's used to find an alternative to a bigger platform in case the bigger platform went down.
+THN (The Hidden Net), developed in HTML and Python by UNP (Unknown Net Project) it's used to find an alternative to a bigger platform in case the bigger platform went down.
 Example: *YouTube goes down* THN: Here is a list of other smaller video platforms you can use!
 It also has a search engine called THN-Adventurer that works through DuckDuckGo.
 I hope the THN net might be used by someone someday.
 THN is also a "hidden part pf the internet" because the URLs of the THN websites arr almost unguessable, if you want